dewlb/Portfolio/readme.txt

 Key: *** means I feel this project is one of the more interesting pieces of code I have.

 DriverClass.java: Exploring Java's class system and inheritance, as well as object instantiation.
+Login.php: Modification of some sample code, but my first API endpoint file I have produced.
 PythonDataAnalysis.ipynb: An assignent for one of my classes demonstrating basic knowledge over some of the libraries Python has to offer.
 TriePrediction.c: Predicting possible words in a string based on previously inputted data.
 Incorporates the data structure Trie.
 ***StringMuncher.c: Creating a new, arbitrary data structure called StringMuncher, which essentially overcomplicates the process of storing and modifying/manipulating strings within C.